customer lifetime value, CLV, customer relationships, growth, market penetration

 - Given your answer to Q1, do you think that the customer lifetime value calculation should include an allowance for an increase in customer profit per year?

-- Given the possible progression outline, how important do you think it is the firms to market/cross sell products to their existing customers or will these changes simply happen automatically?
+- Given the possible progression outlined, how important do you think it is the firms to market/cross sell products to their existing customers or will these changes simply happen automatically?

 - Which of the above options and progressions do you think would be most profitable for the firm?